JornWildt/Mason/Documentation/Mason-draft-2.md

 ### Naming of controls

 The set of controls in the `@controls` object is indexed by their respective identifiers.
-These identifiers are sometimes called "relationship types" when refering to a link, but in the following sections we will simply refer to the identifiers as "name".
+These identifiers are sometimes called "relationship types" when refering to a link, but in the following sections we will simply refer to the identifiers as "names".

 The name of a control can either be a simple predefined token from the [IANA relationship registry](http://www.iana.org/assignments/link-relations/link-relations.xhtml), a curie or a complete URI.
 The use of URIs (and curies) as a namespace mechanism makes it easy to declare names without colliding with similar names from other systems.